The effect of stress on testosterone in men

 This can lead some men to get stuck in a cycle of fatigue, loss of motivation, depression, not wanting to exercise, weight gain, cycling back to fatigue.

-Chronic high stress may lead to insomnia, increased blood pressure, changes in bowel habits, slower recovery time from colds and flu, and low testosterone.
+Chronic high stress may lead to sleep issues, increased blood pressure, changes in bowel habits, slower recovery time from colds and flu, and low testosterone.

 When we are stressed, the body releases cortisol and epinephrine from the adrenal gland, which increases blood pressure, increases blood glucose, decreases the immune response, and temporarily shunts away from the reproductive system.